Understanding these core concepts will help you build effective Plot Twists.

 id: string; // Unique identifier

-type: ActivityType; // Note, Task, or Event
+type: ActivityType; // Note, Action, or Event

 title: string | null; // Display title

-note: string | null; // Additional details
+preview: string | null; // Brief preview text

 start: Date | null; // Event start time